ncbi/sra-tools/tools/kar/README.txt

     --schema <path>    - path to directory with schemas to use for delite String, mandatory for 'delite' action only.
-    --force            - flag to force process, does not matter what --preserve         - flag to preserve dropped columns in separated KAR archive
-    --writeall         - flag to write KAR file including all columns --skiptest         - flag to skip using vdb-diff to test resulting archive
+    --force            - flag to force process, does not matter what --skiptest         - flag to skip using vdb-diff to test resulting archive

 III.
 Script configuration file